Chern-Weil theory for Haefliger-singular foliations

-Up to a small perturbation, we may assume \( f \) smooth.
-We will show the stronger statement that the subset of Haefliger-singular maps is dense (in fact, residual) in \( \cinfinity{M,N} \) equipped with the strong topology.
-Since \( \cinfinity{M,N} \) is locally path connected in this topology, there exists a continuous path to some Haefliger-singular map, which induces a homotopy by uncurrying.
+\begin{prop} Given a codimension-\( q \) Haefliger-singular foliation \( (N,\FF') \) and a manifold \( M \) of dimension at least \( q \), every smooth map \( f \colon M \to N \) is homotopic to a Haefliger-singular map. \end{prop} \begin{proof} {\mathcal{V}} We will show the stronger statement that the subset of Haefliger-singular maps is dense (in fact, residual) in \( \cinfinity{M,N} \) equipped with the strong topology.
+Since \( \cinfinity{M,N} \) is locally path connected in this topology, there exists a continuous path to some Haefliger-singular map, which induces the homotopy.
+Fix \( m = \dim M \) and \( n = \dim N \).

 First suppose that the foliation on \( N \) is regular.
-Associated to \( (N,\FF') \) is a regular distribution \( D \subset TN \), of codimension \( q \).
+Associated to \( (N,\FF') \) is a regular tangent plane distribution \( D \subset TN \), of codimension \( q \).
 The argument proceeds through the Thom jet-transversality theorem, to show that the set of smooth maps \( M \to N \) transverse to \( D \) on a dense subset of \( M \) is itself dense in \( \cinfinity{M,N} \).
-(Note that the integrability of \( D \) is not used in the following, and the argument works for any regular smooth distribution.)
-Fix \( m = \dim M \) and \( n = \dim N \).
+(As an aside, the integrability of \( D \) is not used in the following argument, which works for any regular smooth distribution.)